miguoliang/old_blog/coronavirus/_posts/2020-2-6-coronavirus-fifteen-days-returning-to-work.md

 ---
 layout: post
 title: "CORONAVIRUS 15 DAYS: RETURNING TO WORK"
-description: From Feb.
-3rd, 2020, more and more people were returning to work from their hometowns.
-But it doesn't mean that coronavirus has passed.
-The Chinese ecnomic is facing a huge challenge that it was never seen.
+description: The central government announced that companies and factories could not start work before Feb.
+3rd, 2020.
+After this announcement from central governments, the more and more local government announced their policies about when to return to work.
+Most of the local governments don’t allow companies and factories open before Feb.
+9th, 2020, and a few local governments ask companies and factories closed until they think the coronavirus is in control by them.
 image: /assets/2020-2-6-coronavirus-fifteen-days-returning-to-work/banner.jpg
 categories:
     - coronavirus
 tags:
-    - coronavirus
+    - 2019-nCoV
 ---

 ## RETURNING TO WORK

-The central goverment announced that companies and factories can not start work before Feb.
+The central government announced that companies and factories could not start work before Feb.
 3rd, 2020.
-After this announcement from central goverments, more and more local goverments announced their policies about when to return to work.
-Most of local goverments don't allow companies and factories open before Feb.
-9th, 2020, and a few local goverments ask companies and factories closed until they think the coronavirus is in control by them.
+After this announcement from central governments, the more and more local government announced their policies about when to return to work.
+Most of the local governments don’t allow companies and factories open before Feb.
+9th, 2020, and a few local governments ask companies and factories closed until they think the coronavirus is in control by them.

-Most of people are afraid to return to work, because they have to return to their work places by train, plane, or bus.
-Traffic tools are always crowed so that people be worried about cross infection.
-Offices are another high density places, therefore people desire working at home for a longer time.
+Most people are afraid to return to work because they have to return to their workplaces by train, plane, or bus.
+Traffic tools crew so that people be worried about cross-infection.
+Offices are other high-density places.
+Therefore people desire to work at home for a longer time.

-Goverments announced two research results:
+Governments announced two research results:

 * Coronavirus can survive for up to 5 days in a proper environment.
 * Asymptomatic infection can also be a source of infection.